owenkanzler/challenege14-owen-kanzler/README.md

 ## Description

 This is challenge #14 module 18 for the University of Minnesota bootcamp.
 Here I created the backed for a social network using MongoDB, Mongoose, and express.
-I made it so that users can create, update, and delete thoughts, as well as add and remove friends.
+I made it so that users can create, update, and delete users, thoughts, reactions, and friends.

 ## Usage